Cognigy/Documentation/docs/en/docs/ai/flow-nodes/generic-voice-nodes/hang-up.md

 ## Description
 <div class="divider"></div>
-The Hang Up Node will instruct Voice Gateway to end the call.
+The Hang Up Node will instruct the system to end the call.
 <br/><br/>

 | Parameter | Type | Description |